TITLE 86: REVENUE

 a) General Provisions Applicable to All Types of Machinery and Equipment Under This Section

-Notwithstanding the fact that the sales may be at retail, the Retailers' Occupation Tax does not apply to sales of machinery and equipment that will be used by the purchaser, or a lessee of the purchaser, primarily in the process of manufacturing or assembling tangible personal property for wholesale or retail sale or lease, whether the sale or lease is made directly by the manufacturer or by some other person.
-(Section 2-5(14) of the Act) The manufacturing and assembly machinery and equipment exemption includes machinery and equipment that replaces machinery and equipment in an existing manufacturing facility, as well as machinery and equipment that are for use in an expanded or new manufacturing facility.
-(Section 2-45 of the Act) In certain cases, purchases of machinery and equipment by a lessor will be exempt even though that lessor does not itself employ the machinery and equipment in an exempt manner.
+Notwithstanding the fact that the sales may be at retail, the Retailers' Occupation Tax Act does not apply to the sales of machinery and equipment that will be used by the purchaser, or a lessee of the purchaser, primarily in the process of manufacturing or assembling tangible personal property for wholesale or retail sale or lease, whether the sale or lease is made directly by the manufacturer or by some other person, whether the materials used in the process are owned by the manufacturer or some other person, or whether the sale or lease is made apart from or as an incident to the seller's engaging in the service occupation of producing machines, tools, dies, jigs, patterns, gauges, or other similar items of no commercial value on special order for a particular purchaser.
+[35 ILCS 120/2-5(14)] The manufacturing and assembly machinery and equipment exemption includes machinery and equipment that replaces machinery and equipment in an existing manufacturing facility as well as machinery and equipment that are for use in an expanded or new manufacturing facility.
+[35 ILCS 120/2-45] In certain cases, purchases of machinery and equipment by a lessor will be exempt even though that lessor does not itself employ the machinery and equipment in an exempt manner.
 Initially, the exemption was for purchases of conventional machinery and equipment used or consumed primarily in the process of manufacturing or assembling tangible personal property for wholesale or retail sale or lease.
 The exemption has expanded over time to include not only conventional machinery and equipment used or consumed in a manufacturing or assembling process in a manufacturing facility (see subsection (c)) but also chemicals (see subsection (d)), computer software (see subsection (e)), machinery and equipment used primarily in graphic arts production (see subsection (g)), and production related tangible personal property (see subsection (h)).
 For purposes of this Section, unless otherwise provided, all the types of tangible personal property that qualify for the exemption under this Section will be referred to as "machinery and equipment".
 The following provisions apply to all items under this Section:

 1) There may be instances in which items of tangible personal property do not meet the definition of conventional "machinery and equipment" under subsection (c), but do meet the definition of "graphic arts production" in subsection (g) or "production related tangible personal property" in subsection (h) and so would qualify for the exemption.

-2) The manufacturing machinery and equipment exemption is not subject to the sunset provisions contained in Section 2-45 of the Retailers' Occupation Tax Act.
-(Section 2-45 of the Act)
+2) The manufacturing and assembling machinery and equipment exemption is exempt from the provisions of Section 2-70 of the Retailers' Occupation Tax Act.
+[35 ILCS 120/2-45]

 4) An item of machinery and equipment that initially is used primarily in manufacturing or assembling and, having been so used for less than one-half of its useful life, is converted to primarily nonexempt uses will become subject to tax at the time of the conversion, allowing for reasonable depreciation on the machinery and equipment.